joancruzz/holbertonschool-zero_day/README.md

-A sample of my very first projects
+A sample of my very first projects of my first and second day of school at Holberton.